|LINKS TO OTHER PAGES:|

 the Fascist hymn, for dictator Mussolini, and he left Italy for good

 in 1936 to live in the USA taking his assistant, Hungarian conductot

 Halasz, with him.

-Because of his prominent position he was judged more severely than other
+of his prominence he was judged more severely than any other artist

-Willem Mengelberg's behavior had not only become problematic to the Dutch music scene but also to the entire nation.
-In 1945 he was declared unworthy to keep his post of principal conductor of "his" orchestra.
-This verdict became definitive in 1947, the year in which bans on several other prominent people with questionable behavior were lifted.
-(In Germany Wilhelm Furtwangler was allowed to perform again.)
-Mengelberg was living in Switzerland at the time the announcement was made and because he did no longer have a valid passport, he was never permitted to return to the Netherlands, not even for challenging the verdict.
 The Dutch government did not have an eye for gray tones but only could see black and white at the time.
-Mengelberg was to spend the remainder of his life in exile, in Switzerland, in his chalet - Chasa Mengelberg, Hof Zuort, Graubünden - were he died in 1951, two years before the presentation of the sound recording of his 1939 performance of Bach's St. Matthew Passion.
-A group of intellectuals and government officials had been asking to have the ban lifted, but a positive action taken by the government came too late.
+Mengelberg was to spend the remainder of his life in exile, in Switzerland, in his chalet - Chasa Mengelberg, Hof Zuort, Graubünden - were he died in 1951.
+That was in fact two years before the presentation in 1953 of the sound recording of his 1939 performance of Bach's St. Matthew Passion.
+Sometime before his death several intellectuals and government officials had been asking to have the ban lifted, but a positive action taken by the government came too late.

 from the wire recorder, the tape recorder and the direct-to-disc

 recording system (as it generally was used in the days of 78 RPM